open-aac/cordova_face/README.md

 to share what we learn!

 # Mobile Face/Head Tracking with Cordova Support
-Face/Head Tracking for Cordova.
-Using ARKit and ARCore, we can leverage device hardware to add support for tracking head position, facial expressions, and possibly eye gaze location.
+Face/Head Tracking for Android and iOS Cordova.
+Using ARKit (iOS) and ARCore (Android), we can leverage device hardware to add support for tracking head position, facial expressions, and possibly eye gaze location.